 Perennial Meadow

-Here a wider range of plants has been chosen to provide interest through the seasons with long-lasting and strongly contrasting forms.
-As the seasons advance, there is a distinct progression.
-In spring and early summer, the predominance of flowering plants is of European origin and on average lower-growing.
-Though many earlier flowering plants such as geraniums lack structure after flowering, the inflorescence of many others persists as an ornamental feature into the next flush of growth, such as that of Camassia ‘Alba’ and Zizia aurea.
-On the other hand, geraniums can also seem ever-present due to their very long flowering period and abundance of flowers.
-What is less apparent at this time is the role played by many as yet to flower plants with their lush and contrasting colored foliage providing filler and bulk in a supporting role when flowers are few and far between.
-These include the gray-blue, strap-like foliage of Eryngium yuccifolium and the deep red foliage of Penstemon ‘Husker’s Red’.
+Here, a wide range of plants has been chosen with long-lasting and strongly contrasting forms, providing interest through the seasons.
+And as the seasons advance, there is a distinct progression.
+In spring and early summer, Geranium, Amsonia, and Cammasia play a leading role, yet only a few flowering plants have strong structures that persist as an ornamental feature into the next flush of growth, such as Amsonia with its upright bushy form and attractive foliage, and the yellow-green umbels of our native Zizia aurea.
+What is particularly striking at this time is the role played by many as yet to flower plants with their lush and contrasting colored foliage, providing filler and bulk in a supporting role when flowers are few and far between.
+These include the gray-blue strap-like foliage of Eryngium yuccifolium and the deep red foliage of Penstemon ‘Husker’s Red’.

-As the summer comes into full swing the planting increases in height and the display is increasingly dominated by plants of North American origin such as Echinacea, Phlox, and Liatris.
-At least half of this planting consists of grasses of mixed origin – Sesleria, Calamagrostis ‘Karl Foerster’, and Panicum varieties.
-With the arrival of fall the very tallest plants such as the gigantic ironweed, Vernonia, and Eupatorium, begin to flower and visually dominate the back of the planting.
-Bright colors begin to be far and few between yet can seem even more enchanting in contrast to the many earth tones represented by the persistent structural seed heads of earlier flowering plants and the variations of yellow and red-colored fall foliage.
-Asters such as the novae-angliae cultivar ‘Wendy’, seaside goldenrod, Solidago semperverins, and Rudbeckia ‘Henry Eilers’ are particularly striking at this time.
-As winter strengthens its grip, all that will remain are the skeletons of plants with a bit of colored foliage here and there.
-Many of these forms will remain intact up until the first heavy snowfall prior to which numerous early frosts will coat and highlight their spent foliage and seed heads with a layer of crystalline hoar frost.
-This ethereal display is the last of the garden’s expressions until spring.
+As spring moves into summer, the planting increases in height, and the species composition is increasingly dominated by plants of North American origin, such as Penstemon, Stachys, Echinacea, Phlox, and Liatris, all of which continue to provide valuable structure after flowering.
+Roughly half of this planting consists of grasses of mixed origin – Sesleria, Deschampsia, Calamagrostis, and Panicum.
+With the arrival of early fall, the very tallest plants, such as Vernonia, Eupatorium, and Rudbeckia subtomentosa, begin to flower and visually dominate the back of the planting with their bulk.
+Eventually, bright colors are few and far between, yet can seem even more enchanting in contrast with the many earth tones of the persistent structural seed heads of earlier flowering plants and brightly colored fall foliage.
+As winter strengthens its grip, all that remains are the skeletons of plants, which often remain upright until the first heavy snowfall.

 Click on any image below to begin the slideshow.